 Top Herbal Remedies for Arthritis Relief

 Capsaicin: Chili peppers, cayenne peppers and Tabasco peppers all contain a fiery compound called capsaicin, a noted pain-reliever found in many topical ointments.
 Cook with these peppers for a bit of heat in soups, stews and stir-fries.

 A study published in the British Journal of Anaethesia reported daily application of low-concentration capsaicin formulations are supported by meta-analyses of numerous studies.
 Researchers tested a high-concentration capsaicin 8 percent patch (Qutenza™), approved in the EU and U.S. in 2011.

-They found a single 60-minute application in patients with neuropathic pain, for people who’ve experienced shingles, produced effective pain relief for up to 12 weeks.
-While we’re not suggesting this patch for arthritis pain, it shows the power of capsaicin to help manage pain.
+They found a single 60-minute application in patients with neuropathic pain, for people who have experienced shingles, produced effective pain relief for up to 12 weeks.
+While we are not suggesting this patch for arthritis pain, it shows the power of capsaicin to help manage pain.